-- 3) Test Species.
-The test species should be Fathead Minnow (Pimephales promelas) and Cladocera (Daphnia magna).
-The tests should be static renewal type. - 4) Dilution Allowance.
-For this discharge, EQB has not authorized a mixing zone or dilution allowance for acute toxicity. - b.
-Toxicity Reduction Evaluation (TRE) Workplan.
-Within 90 days after the effective date of this permit, the Permittee must prepare and submit a TRE Workplan to EPA, which must include steps the Permittee intends to follow if toxicity is measured in the effluent.
-The workplan must include, at a minimum:
+3) Test Species.
+The test species must be Fathead Minnow (Pimephales promelas) and Cladocera (Daphnia magna).
+The test should be static renewal type.

+4) Dilution Allowance.
+For this discharge, DNER has not authorized a mixing zone or dilution allowance for acute toxicity.